MagnaXSoftware/docker-retag/README.md

 $ export DOCKER_REGISTRY='https://url.of.my.registry/'
 ```

-Make sure to include the trailing `/` in the url of the registry.

 ### Examples

 This tool can be used in a few simple ways.
 The simplest of which is using a
 source image reference (similar to anything you could pass to `docker tag`) and
 a target tag.

+In all cases, the image and source reference **must** already exist in the docker registry.

 ##### Referencing a source image by tag name.